Skip to main content

 Downward dog

-There’re a lot of ways to get to this popular yoga pose and tabletop is one.
+There are a lot of ways to get to this popular yoga pose and tabletop is one.
 From tabletop, kids push up to bring their bottoms into the air.
 Palms stay on the floor as the body moves into the upside-down V shape.
-Feet stay shoulder-width apart while the head hangs down.
+The feet stay shoulder-width apart while the head hangs down.
 Kids shouldn’t lock their knees or force their heels to touch the ground.
 Flexibility increases the more kids do this pose.
 Downward dog is excellent for overall stretching and energizing the body.
 It’s also just cool to go upside down for a bit.

 Child’s pose